DFW gains a whopping 146,000 residents in 2017 to lead the nation

 North Texas is still booming — really booming — according to the U.S. Census Bureau's latest population estimates.

-The Dallas-Fort Worth-Arlington metropolitan area’s jump of 146,000 residents in 2017 was the most of any metro area in the United States.
-And six of the top 10 fastest growing counties in the United States were also in Texas, including Tarrant, Dallas, Denton and Collin.
+The Dallas-Fort Worth-Arlington metropolitan area’s 146,000-resident jump in 2017 was the most of any metro area in the United States.
+And six of the top 10 fastest-growing counties in the United States were also in Texas, including Tarrant, Dallas, Denton and Collin.

-Overall, Dallas-Fort Worth-Arlington ranked fourth in the nation, with 7,399,662 residents, behind only the New York, Chicago and Los Angeles metro areas and ahead of Houston, The Woodlands-Sugar Land, which ranked fifth.
+Overall, Dallas-Fort Worth-Arlington ranked fourth, with 7,399,662 residents, behind only the New York, Chicago and Los Angeles metro areas and ahead of Houston-The Woodlands-Sugar Land, which ranked fifth.

-"In some ways, it continues the story we've been telling that we continue to see substantial growth in urbanized areas in that population triangle between Dallas-Fort Worth, San Antonio-Austin and Houston," said Lloyd Potter, the Texas State Demographer at the University of Texas at San Antonio.
+"In some ways, it continues the story we've been telling that we continue to see substantial growth in urbanized areas in that population triangle between Dallas-Fort Worth, San Antonio-Austin and Houston," said state demographer Lloyd Potter of the University of Texas at San Antonio.

 Never miss a local story.